 Career counselors are available for virtual appointments covering any career-related topic (mock interviews, resume and cover letter review, career counseling, career planning, job or internship search, and much more).
 Alumni should email Stephanie.email@example.com the below information.
 Current students should schedule an appointment on EAB Navigate and add the below information to the comment section of your appointment.

 Select your appointment delivery method and have the information associated:

 - Phone Appointment - provide the 10 digit phone number you will be using.
 When necessary, phone appointments will be conducted via Zoom, but students can call in using their cell phone or landline.

 - Zoom Meeting (voice or video) - the career counselor will email you with a link to the Zoom meeting.

 - Google Hangout (voice or video) - provide your Gmail email address.

 For appointments covering document review, please email your documents to the career counselor prior to the appointment.

-Drop-in hours for document review and quick conversations will be available Monday - Friday from 1-2 p.m.
+Career Services offers a Virtual Career Lab for document review and quick conversations will be available Monday - Friday from 1-2 p.m.
 Central.
-Drop-In hours will be hosted on Zoom.
-Please log into Handshake for access to the Zoom meeting: https://slu.joinhandshake.com/events/467121.
+Virtual Career Lab will be hosted on Zoom.
+Please log into Handshake for access to the Zoom meeting: https://slu.joinhandshake.com/events/528720.

 Career Services staff will review resumes, cover letters, and other professional documents virtually.
 Feedback might take up to 72 business hours.
 Receive feedback through any of these options: